ansys/pyansys-dev-guide/doc/source/how-to/repository-protection.rst

 * A description of the vulnerability (CVE identifier when available).
 * The affected dependency and version range.
-* A suggested fix or upgrade path.
+* A suggested fix or recommended upgrade path.

 From the alert page, you can manually trigger a Dependabot pull request to resolve the vulnerability by clicking **Create Dependabot security update**.
 This automatically